fabiofaleiros/spring-boot-graalvm/README.md

 ## Prerequisites

-- On Windows, install Visual Studio 2022 + Desktop development with C++.
+- On Windows, install Visual Studio 2022 + Desktop development with C++ Workload.
 - Install a [graalvm-jdk-17.0.11](https://download.oracle.com/graalvm/17/latest/graalvm-jdk-17_windows-x64_bin.zip).
 - Set maven to use this jdk.